azye/dotfiles/README.md

 This is how I organize all my random configs.

 ## Usage
+Clone this into your home directory.

 Root level files are "environment" files that source all configs for specific setting environment (i.e. work, home, etc).
-Those files load plugins found in /plugins that are usually program, app, system specific.
+Those files load plugins found in `/plugins` that are usually program, app, or system specific.

 In macOS, remove everything and add `source ~/config/<env>.bash` to your `~/.bash_profile`